Kosztyk/Filebrowser-linux-install/README.md

 curl -fsSL https://raw.githubusercontent.com/filebrowser/get/master/get.sh | bash
 filebrowser -r /path/to/your/files  #Change to your root directory here in my case /root
 ```

-filebrowser -r /path/to/your/DBfile  #Change to your root directory here in my case /root, and that is the Data Base file
+filebrowser -r /path/to/your/DBfile    #Change to your root directory here, in my case /root, and that is the Data Base file

 a password will be generated for admin user - save it
-B

 # 2. Setup

 # a) create /etc/filebrowser.env that will contain:

 FILEBROWSER_USERNAME=admin

 FILEBROWSER_PASSWORD=password saved at step 1

-EXECUTE:
+# EXECUTE:
 ```
 sudo tee /etc/filebrowser.env > /dev/null <<EOF
 FILEBROWSER_USERNAME=admin